-Exams occur in the evenings, periods E2-E3, in exam rooms TBA.
-Exam Dates are provided in the schedule at the end of this syllabus document.
+Exams occur in the evenings, periods E1-E2, in exam rooms TBA.
+Exam Dates are provided in the schedule.
 You are permitted use of a non-graphing non-programmable scientific calculator.
 Notes, cell phones or other electronic devices are not permitted.
 Scantrons and blank paper are provided.